 Educating Our Young People

 Misinformation and coercive control hamper our everyday lives, enabling everything from political and religious radicalisation, to domestic abuse, fake news to gas lighting.
-Young people, particularly those aged 12-19, are most susceptible to coercive control, but we can fight it by teaching them to think critically.
+Young people are most susceptible to coercive control, but we can fight it by teaching them to think critically.

 Critical thinking teaches us to question what we are told, challenge our own thoughts and feelings, and detect claims, promises and ‘facts’ that simply aren’t true.
 Encouraging critical thinking in young people is the simplest, most effective way to redress many modern-day challenges, and create a long-term reduction in coercive control.